 Virtual booths with a 3D tour create the sensation of a physical trade show and exhibitors design their virtual space with logos, images and colours.
 Swapcard recently worked with Laval Virtual, a 100% online event with 10,000 attendees and a 3D user experience.

 - Artificial Intelligence: Smart networking is one of the most valuable parts of any physical event, but that doesn't mean it can't be reproduced in a virtual space.
-Inbound and outbound meetings can be maximized with the advanced filter search option and AI-powered matchmaking that Swapcard provides, attendees no longer have to spend hours searching for the right people to meet on the attendee list.
-The right people will come to them with suggestions based on their interests, personal profile and activity within the platform.
+Inbound and outbound meetings can be maximized with the advanced filter search option and AI-powered matchmaking that Swapcard provides.
+Attendees no longer have to spend hours searching for the right people to meet on the attendee list.
+The right people will come to them with suggestions based on their interests, personal profiles and activity within the platform.

-- Video calls & meetings: Networking online requires some adaptations and that's where Swapcard's integrated video calling and meeting scheduling come in.
-A virtual booth will receive meeting requests from interested parties, and if the exhibitors agrees to chat with them, a video calling feature will be added into the in-app agenda.
+- Video calls & meetings: Networking online requires some adaptations, and that's where Swapcard's integrated video calling and meeting scheduling come in.
+A virtual booth will receive meeting requests from interested parties, and if the exhibitors agrees to chat with them, a video calling feature will be added to the in-app agenda.

-- Reminders & push notifications: Ahead of the meeting, a push notification will remind both parties of their commitment and they'll simply have to click a button to open the video chat and start networking "face-to-face" and the virtual booth.
-In addition to scheduled networking meetings with leads, exhibitors can also do instant video calls if they know the person is available.
-Exhibitors can also use this feature to do video demos of their products and services for potential buyers.
+- Reminders & push notifications: Ahead of the meeting, a push notification will remind both parties of their commitment, and they'll have to click a button to open the video chat and start networking "face-to-face" and the virtual booth.
+In addition to scheduled networking meetings with leads, exhibitors can do instant video calls if they know the person is available.
+Exhibitors can also use this feature to do video demos for potential buyers of their products and services.